 - White board

 - Dry erase markers

-- Open floor space (for reenactment)

-- Clothespins and material to turn clothespins into people

 - Paper

 - Markers/Crayons

 - Pipe cleaners

+- Playdough

+- Clothespins and material to turn pins into people

 Write the key words for the lesson on the board or somewhere visible that can be seen easily by the students.
 Write the welcome prompt on the board: "Name or draw a time when you needed help."
 Mark Bible passages.